MrDanMor/SunBurn/README.md

 # If set to 16 - it never damages; if set to 0 - it damages anywhere
 # This parameter does nothing if MATERIALCONFIG mode is set

+player-damage: 0
+# Integer: 0 - 100
+# Defines how much damage player will receive on each sun strike
+# BE AWARE - this is direct damage, it does not include potential damage by fire

 helmet-damage: 1
 # Integer: 0 - 50
-# Defines how much damage a helmet will receive on each sun strike
+# Defines how much damage equipped helmet will receive on each sun strike
 # You can manually change list of items that are considered as helmets ('settings' folder)
 # In this folder there is "helmet-materials.yml', check its content

-non-helmet-drop-chance: 5
+non-helmet-drop-chance: 3.5
 # Percentage: 0 - 100 (may be decimal, up to 4 digits accuracy)
 # Defines how likely equipped non-helmet will drop on each sun strike
-# If less than 0 - any non-helmet item does not defend from the sun!
+# If less than 0 - any non-helmet item (pumkin, player's head, etc.) does not defend from the sun!
-# If set to 0 - any non-helmet (a pumkin or player's head) defends from the sun unless taken off
+# If set to 0 - any non-helmet item defends from the sun unless taken off
 # You can manually change list of items that are considered as 'non-protecting' ('settings' folder)
 # In this folder there is "helmet-materials.yml', check its content
 # Items marked as 'non-protecting' WILL NOT defend from the sun, even if this config is enabled
 # Such items will not be dropped from the head slot either (no matter what the drop chance is)
+# Items marked as 'perm-protecting' WILL defend from the sun and have no chance to be dropped

 water-defence: false
 # Boolean: true / false
-# Permanently blocks sun damage if player is in water
+# Permanently blocks any sun damage if player is in water
 ```

 ## Material Config